wp-plugins/related-noise/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hook up your Wordpress blog with beautiful social feeds of the best real-time content from across social media about whatever you’re in to.
+Hook up your Wordpress blog or website with beautiful, real-time social feeds about whatever topic of interest your content is about…for FREE.

 == Description ==

-Related Noise provides an easy-to-use, free plugin that lets you create a real-time, beautiful social feed of the best content from across social media about whatever you’re in to.
+With Related Noise you can create beautiful social feeds about whatever you’re interested in and plug it into your Wordpress website or blog…for FREE.
+The two biggest problems facing websites and blogs are bounce rate, and engagement.
+People come to your blog or website because they found a link promoted on one of the social networks, but after they come to your site to read the article…they leave.
+With Related Noise social feeds, you can create contextually relevant feeds that include curated or automated content about the same topic of interest as your blog.
+If you’re a fashion blogger, create a Related Noise feed about fashion for FREE and use this plugin to add it to your site.
+You’ll be amazed at the increased engagement and the length of time people stay on your site discovering more awesome content.

 == Installation ==